KnowledgeForwardSolutions/CheckDigits.Net/README.md

 composite check digit.
 If any of the check digits fail validation then the Validate method will return ```false```.

+The ICAO 9303 Document Size TD1 algorithm only supports validation of check digits and does support calculation of check digits.

 #### Details

 * Valid characters - decimal digits ('0' - '9'), upper case letters ('A' - 'Z') and a filler character ('<').